 - Building Full Stack dApps with React, Ethers.js, Solidity, and Hardhat by Nader Dabit

-Today, it`s not really important that we were a bit tired; the only thing that matters is that we indeed welcome back live conferences, and we are looking forward to all following events ahead.
+The last conference was before pandemic 2018.
+So today, it`s not really important that we were a bit tired; the only thing that matters is that we indeed welcome back live september conferences, and we are looking forward to all following events ahead.